 OWEN, KAREN, A.B., M.P.A., Ph.D.
-(University of Georgia), Associate Professor of Political Science
+(University of Georgia), Interim Dean of University College and Associate Professor of Political Science

 PACHOLL, KEITH A., B.A., M.A.
 (California State University, Fullerton), Ph.D.
 (University of California, Riverside), Professor of History